This article is part of the Center for Media & Democracy's spotlight on global corporations.

 Labeling Issues, Revolving Doors, rBGH & Bribery

 An issue of growing concern is the Campaign to Label Genetically Engineered Foods .
-Many have questioned why it is that while consumers in all of Europe and about fifty other countries around the world including including Japan, India and even China have the right to know through strict labeling which foods contain GM ingredients and thus to make an informed choice consumers in the United States, purportedly the bastion of freedom, democracy and the "free market" in the world are denied this same right.
-Polls indicate that the great majority of Americans who are aware of the issue want labels .
+Many have questioned why it is that while consumers in all of Europe and about fifty other countries around the world including Japan, India and China are guaranteed the right to know through strict labeling standards what foods contain GM ingredients, while consumers in the United States are denied this same right.
+Polls indicate that the great majority of Americans who are aware of the issue want labels.

 GM Trees, Grasses & Wheat